 Spark, powered by Adobe Sensei

 The best AI is subtle and stealth—ninja-like, if you will.
 So if you’ve used Spark Post before, you’ve already experienced Spark’s design intelligence through a number of powerful features.
-But our new Content Aware Layout feature, powered by Adobe Sensei, brings some real black-belt level AI when used in conjunction with Spark Post’s Magic Layout feature, which makes creating standout collages and sophisticated graphics faster and easier—for anyone—than ever before.
+But our new Content Aware Layout feature, powered by Adobe Sensei, brings some real black-belt level AI.
+And it makes it easier to make standout graphics than ever before.

 Behind the Curtain

-Today we’re revealing a few tricks behind Spark’s Magic Layout and with the help of Peter O’Donovan, senior computer scientist, who along with Joe, leads Spark Post’s design intelligence technology.
+Today we’re revealing a few tricks behind Spark’s Content Aware Layout and with the help of Peter O’Donovan, senior computer scientist, who along with Joe, leads Spark Post’s design intelligence technology.

 Usually creating sophisticated graphics or collages with multiple design elements is a pain.
 According to Peter, most free-form design tools have very little intelligence or algorithms built in and therefore require a user to crop, position, and resize elements manually, relying on their own design knowledge and expertise.
 As such, the novice designer or average communicator is up against two hurdles: navigating the manual tools and employing graphic design principles they may not know.